SamLeeBYU/BYUTrafficCitations/README.md

 If this theory holds then through regression analysis, we hope to show that increase in negative weather effects will significantly decrease the amount of traffic citations distributed on a particular day.

 If incentives for students' choices in transportation are indeed more inelastic than the incentives for parking police at BYU with respect to changes in weather and air quality, then this provides convincing evidence that as trends in weather and air quality become more severe, weather factors become a greater indicator of changes in parking demand than parking citations.

+See this [blog post](https://samleebyu.github.io/2023/12/16/byu-traffic-citations-eda) for how I used the data to answer this question.

 ## Essential Scripts
 ---